Greenlings and Lingcod: Family Hexagrammidae

 Food Value: Too pretty and too small to keep.
 Let ‘em go!

 Comments: An exasperating fish that will often hang vertically on the face of steep rocks while checking out the scene—especially if the scene includes food, i.e., bait.
 Eventually, if they like what they see, they may begin to cautiously peck at the bait and continue to do so over an extended period of time without getting hooked.
-Perhaps a close second to ; sea robbins by some early SoCal fishermen. in bait stealing ability.
+Perhaps a close second to senorita in their bait stealing ability.
 This is another of those small fish with seemingly a Napoleonic-complex.
 They’re fairly aggressive and not only will they attack fish bigger than themselves but males guarding eggs have even been known to attack skindivers.
 It wasn’t much of a fight though, 8-inch fish versus 70-inch human.
-These are very interesting fish for the aquarium.
+These are very interesting fish and colorful for the aquarium.